 To understand the problem, we need to profoundly investigate the problem we are trying to solve and build empathy for the people most impacted by the issue.
-It is crucial to understand who faces and who doesn't face the problem, where this problem occurs, what this problem is, and how extensive it is.
+It is crucial to understand who has and who has not the problem, where this problem occurs, what this problem is, and how extensive it is.